 Take the time to create a plan for what will happen in your course before developing long-form learner-facing content.

-This is a crucial starting point in your course development. - an overview of what will happen in the course, similar to a curriculum or lesson plan
+This is a crucial starting point in your course development.
+It should be an overview of what will happen in the course, similar to a curriculum or lesson plan.

 In the video below we:

 - describe how courses are structured on FutureLearn